 Not so in the Goan waterways.
 They remind me of the Kerala backwaters of old.
 Let’s hope they stay that way – a dreamy world where your worries drift away with the tide.

-Disclosure: I travelled to Goa courtesy of The Goa Experience, the recently launched new destination from the Serenity Holidays group.
+Disclosure: I travelled to Goa while working for The Goa Experience, part of the Serenity Holidays group.

 Join my 'Behind the Scenes' newsletter